 - Streaming faith and spiritual wellness services

 The final aspect of resident engagement is inclusion and acceptance.
 A sense of belonging is a fundamental human need, but one that’s especially important in a senior living community.
 When residents feel ostracized or unincluded—whether for their lack of physical health or for some other immutable characteristic—the results are seldom good.

 Humans are social creatures.
 We thrive in community with one another, but often wither on our own.
 Senior living communities must find ways to ensure that residents feel like they’re a part of the family, a valued member of the community.

 Dr. Jaya Seenichamy, an elderly mental health specialist, warns of the severe consequences of exclusion, “When one’s self-image is negatively impacted, we see rapid decline.
 When people are ostracized or marginalized they will compensate in some way.
 Some become aggressive, some self-isolate, some end up with depression and anxiety.”

 Many senior living communities are turning to technology to combat this issue proactively.
 These platforms can help engage residents where they are, track their activities and habits, and identify behavioral changes that require redress.
-This prevents small concerns from turning into larger issues, while providing an added bonus: It does this without hiring more people.
+This prevents small concerns from turning into larger issues, while providing an added bonus: It does this without hiring more people for your senior living facility.
 This is especially true when communities are managing infectious diseases, which remove caregivers from a 1:many interaction to a 1:1 interaction with residents.

 Senior Living Community Engagement Strategies